tytydraco/yessleep/out/Weird_Coworker_Update_I_broke_into_a_middle_managers_house.md

 He stared down at the hoofed jinn.
 I couldn't tell what he was thinking.

 After a sigh, he said, "Well, I can't get in, and this guy can't leave.
-There's nothing left for us to do here.
-At least for now."
+There's nothing left for us to do here."

 The marker hadn't been enough.
 The scripture would either have to be completely covered or destroyed to lift the house's protection.